José González (footballer, born 1966): Coaching career

 González returned to Cádiz in 2001, being named manager of the youth setup.
 On 24 May 2002, he was appointed at the helm of the first team.

 González won promotion from Segunda División B in his first season, and led the side to a seventh-place finish in the second.
 On 2 June 2004 he signed with another club he had already represented as a player, Albacete.
 In February of the following year, he was sacked.

 On 5 November 2006, González returned to the Estadio Ramón de Carranza, taking the place of Oli.
 He left at the end of the campaign, and on 1 April 2008 joined Córdoba CF who were seriously threatened with relegation.

-González was dismissed on 8 December 2008, and moved to Real Murcia (still in the second tier) on 2 November of the following year.
+González was dismissed on 8 December 2008, and moved to Real Murcia CF (still in the second tier) on 2 November of the following year.
 He re-joined Cádiz after suffering relegation, leaving his post in 2012.

 González was named Gregorio Manzano's assistant at Beijing Guoan F.C. from the Chinese Super League on 13 February 2014, moving alongside former Cádiz teammate José María Quevedo.
 On 22 February 2016, he was appointed manager at Spanish top-division Granada CF as a replacement for José Ramón Sandoval.

 On 23 November 2016, González returned to Beijing Guoan, now as a head coach.
 He was dismissed six months later, following a poor run of results.

 González moved back to his country in January 2018, taking over from the fired Míchel at Málaga.
 After only two wins in 19 matches, the side was relegated from the top flight as last.

 On 4 January 2020, González returned to China and became the manager of Wuhan Zall FC.
 The city was in the midst of the coronavirus pandemic, but he pledged to stay with the club.
 He was relieved of his duties in September, due to a poor run of results.

 González was appointed at Dalian Professional F.C. in April 2021.
 He was dismissed at the end of the season.